JerelJr/CSCI4780_FTP_Server-Client/README.md

 Pranay Udhaya

 This project was done in its entirety by Jerel Harris, Hunter Henson, and Pranay Udhaya.
-We hereby state that we have not received unauthorized help of any form
+We hereby state that we have not received unauthorized help of any form.